How To Plan A Marketing Calendar That Actually Works

 To summarize: While all of your content may be connected to a theme, choose a keyword for every single piece of content you’ll publish.
 These may be keywords all related to the same topic, but unique enough to help you connect your different content to the terms your audience is searching for.

-- For every project, select a keyword.
-Every single piece of content that will publish on the magical interwebs.
+- Select a core keyword for every single piece of content (and related keywords) that will publish on the magical interwebs.

-Then add the keywords into your projects on your marketing calendar according to the priority you defined through Marcus’ algorithm:
+Then add the keywords into your projects on your marketing calendar according to the priority you defined through Marcus’ scoring exercise.

 Plan Content For A Week, Month, Or Year Out